zhanglab-wbgcas/RNGP/README.md

 # plantGPT
 ># Introduction

-plantGPT(a transformer-based model for genomic prediction in plant breeding), a Transformer-based model, can be used to predict phenotypes using genomic data.
+plantGPT(a plant genomic prediction model based on Transformer), a Transformer-based model, can be used to predict phenotypes using genomic data.

 Instructions and examples are provided in the following tutorials.
 ># Requirement